Zircon Specialist Mini Course

 Purchase Zircon Specialist Mini Course

+Gemologists calculate a gem's refractive index, or RI, by dividing the speed of light in a vacuum by the speed of light as it passes through the gem.
 Light slows down (or bends) whenever it enters a gemstone.
-Gemologists calculate a gem's refractive index, or RI, by dividing the speed of light in a vacuum by the speed of light as it passes through the gem.
-(Since the speed of light in a vacuum is always faster than the speed of light through any gemstone, an RI is always a number greater than 1).
+Since the speed of light in a vacuum is always faster than the speed of light through any gemstone, an RI is always a number greater than 1.
 Gemologists use a device called a refractometer to measure a gem's RI.
 Since the RI ranges of gemstones have been well established, this is a valuable gem identification technique.

 Which Gems Show Birefringence?

-How do You Calculate a Gem's Birefringence?
+How Do You Calculate a Gem's Birefringence?

 Some gemstones have ranges for RI values for each of their axes.
 For example, microcline, a variety of feldspar, has the following RI values: